Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Patch-based instrumentation operates in three phases:
 - **Selection Phase**: selects the code that will be relocated and patched; we refer to this code as the selected code.
 - **Relocation Phase:** creates a copy of the code selected in the previous phase; we then use the techniques described in Section 2 to add instrumentation to this region and copy the resulting code into the binary
-- **Pathching Phase:** patches the binary with interception branches that will jump from the selected region to the relocated region.
+- **Patching Phase:** patches the binary with interception branches that will jump from the selected region to the relocated region.
+-